Our Heirship Process

 Initial Consultation

-We meet with your family to understand your situation, review any existing documents, and explain the heirship process in detail.
+We meet with your family to understand your situation, review any existing documents, and determine if your case can be handled in-office or requires court proceedings.

 Family situation assessment